Pi-hole vs AdGuard Home: Which Should You Run in 2026?

 Both projects are DNS sinkholes.
 They sit between every device on your network and the wider internet, intercepting the requests your devices make to resolve domain names.
 When a device asks for doubleclick.net or googlesyndication.com, the sinkhole returns a fake address that goes nowhere - the ad never loads, the tracker never sees you.
 Anything else gets forwarded to a real upstream DNS server (Cloudflare, Quad9, or whoever you choose) and works normally.

 Pi-hole has been around since 2015.
-It's an open-source project written largely in C and PHP, originally designed to run on a Raspberry Pi.
-It's the more conservative of the two — does one thing, leans on companion projects (Unbound for recursive DNS, Gravity-Sync for high availability) when you need more, and has a vast community and ten years of accumulated wisdom.
+It's an open-source project written largely in C and PHP, originally designed to run on a Raspberry Pi, a popular low-cost single-board computer often used as a network appliance,.
+It's the more conservative of the two - does one thing, leans on companion projects (Unbound for recursive DNS, Gravity-Sync for high availability) when you need more, and has a vast community and ten years of accumulated wisdom.
 The official source is at github.com/pi-hole/pi-hole.

 AdGuard Home is the open-source, self-hosted sibling of the AdGuard browser extension and apps, first released in 2018.
 It's written in Go, ships as a single binary, and bundles features that are bolt-on extras for Pi-hole - encrypted DNS protocols, per-client filtering rules, a parental-controls module with safe-search enforcement, and a built-in DHCP server.
 The source is at github.com/AdguardTeam/AdGuardHome.